qLibc

 Note

-Basically you can use below test functios without creating your own version.
+You can use the standard functions below without writing your own version.
 Make sure <ctype.h> header should be included before using any of these functions. isalnum - checks for an alphanumeric character. isalpha - checks for an alphabetic character. isascii - checks whether c is a 7-bit unsigned char value that fits into the ASCII character set. isblank - checks for a blank character; that is, a space or a tab. iscntrl - checks for a control character. isdigit - checks for a digit (0 through 9). isgraph - checks for any printable character except space. islower - checks for a lower-case character. isprint - checks for any printable character including space. ispunct - checks for any printable character which is not a space or an alphanumeric character. isspace - checks for white-space characters. isupper - checks for an uppercase letter. isxdigit - checks for a hexadecimal digits.
-Please refer "man isalnum" for more details about these functions.
+See man isalnum for more details about these functions.

 ◆ qstr_is_email()